Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Models of geometric limits

-Similarly, a core curve of an open annulus boundary component or a longitude (\ie a horizontal curve) of a torus boundary component of $\mathbf M$ is said to be an {\sl algebraic parabolic curve} if it is homotopic to a simple closed curve lying on a horizontal part of $g'(S)$.
+Similarly, a core curve of an open annulus boundary component or a longitude (\ie a horizontal curve) of a torus boundary component of $\mathbf M$ is said to be an {\em algebraic parabolic curve} if it is homotopic in $\mathbf M$ to a simple closed curve lying on a horizontal part of $g'(S)$.
 We also call its image of the vertical projection to $S$ an algebraic parabolic curve.
-A parabolic curve is said to be upper or lower in the same way as simply degenerate ends, but we should note if it lies on a torus boundary component around which $g'(S)$ goes, then the curve is defined to be both upper and lower at the same time.
-An algebraic parabolic curve is said to be {\sl isolated} if it corresponds to an isolated parabolic locus of $M'$. \end{definition}
+A parabolic curve is said to be upper or lower in the same way as simply degenerate ends, but we should note if it lies on a torus boundary component around which $g'(S)$ goes (by this we mean that $g'(S)$ goes around the torus boundary component $k$-times with $k \neq 0, -1$), then {\em the curve is defined to be both upper and lower }at the same time.
+An algebraic parabolic curve is said to be {\em isolated} if it is a core curve of an isolated parabolic locus of $M'_0$. \end{definition}

 \begin{lemma} Any algebraic parabolic curve lying on a torus boundary component of $\mathbf M$ is isolated. \end{lemma} \begin{proof} Let $c$ be an algebraic parabolic curve lying on a torus boundary component of $\mathbf M$.
 Let $P$ be a parabolic locus of a relative core $C$ of $(M')_0$ into which the lift of $f(c)$ to $M'$ is homotopic.
 Suppose, seeking a contradiction, that $P$ is not isolated.
 Then, there is a simply degenerate end $e$ touching the $\integers$-cusp corresponding to $P$.
-By the Thurston's covering theorem (see \cite{Th} and Canary \cite{CaT}), there is a neighbourhood $U$ of $e$ which is projected in to $M_\infty$ homeomorphically by the covering projection.
+By Thurston's covering theorem (see \cite{Th} and Canary \cite{CaT}) together with the argument in the proof of Lemma 2.3 in \cite{OhQ}, there is a neighbourhood $U$ of $e$ which is projected in to $M_\infty$ homeomorphically by the covering projection.
 This implies that $\mathbf M$ has a simply degenerate brick which touches an open annulus boundary of $\mathbf M$ into which $c$ is homotopic.
-Since no two boundary components of $\mathbf M$ have homotopic essential closed curves, this contradicts the assumption that $c$ lies on a torus boundary. \end{proof}
+Since no two distinct boundary components of $\mathbf M$ have homotopic essential closed curves by Theorem \ref{Ohshika-Soma}-(2), this contradicts the assumption that $c$ lies on a torus boundary. \end{proof}